-- 1. With the source disconnected, energize the analyzer and wait for it to start operating. - Measure the drive Voltage between pins 1 and 2 on the jack that the source is normally connected to; it should be 11.5 ± 0.25 VDC. - If not, then the problem is with the wiring, the relay board, or the +12V power supply. - 2.
-If the drive voltage is correct, then remove the source from the heat sink assembly (2 screws on top) and connect to its mating connector. - Observe the light being emitted from the source. - It should be centered at the bottom of the U-shaped element. - If there is either no emission or a badly centered emission, then the source is bad.
+- 1. Disconnect the source and check its resistance when cold.
+When new, the source should have a cold resistance of more than 1.5 Ohms but less than 3.5 Ohms.
+If not, then the source is bad. - 2.
+With the source disconnected, energize the analyzer and wait for it to start operating. - Measure the drive Voltage between pins 1 and 2 on the jack that the source is normally connected to; it should be 11.5 ± 0.25 VDC. - If not, then the problem is with the wiring, the relay board, or the +12V power supply.

+- 3. If the drive voltage is correct, then remove the source from the heat sink assembly (2 screws on top) and connect to its mating connector. - Look for light being emitted from the source. - It should be centered at the bottom of the U-shaped element. - If there is either no emission or a badly centered emission, then the source is bad.